Here are some great resources for students and families!

 First-Year Student Support

-FOCUS (First Opportunity for College Undergraduate Success) is a two-week summer program designed to prepare students for the rigors college academics.
-Students are able to three hours of academic credit through instruction and guidance from Ferrum College faculty and interactive activities.
-For more information and an application, please contact FOCUS coordinator Tom Steele (firstname.lastname@example.org).
+Ferrum Foundations is a two-week summer program designed to prepare students for the rigors of college academics.
+Students are able to earn three hours of academic credit through instruction and guidance from Ferrum College faculty and interactive activities.
+For more information and an application, please contact FOCUS coordinator Tom Steele (email@example.com).
 For extra support throughout the first year, the Learning Opportunities Program includes weekly access to a professional Learning Consultant and private study rooms in close proximity to their residence hall rooms.
-Contact Ronda Bryant (email@example.com) for more information on how to apply.
+Contact Ronda Bryant (firstname.lastname@example.org) for more information on how to apply.

 Brother4Brother (B4B) and Sister4Sister (S4S) are two peer mentoring programs in which upper class students provide personal, academic, and social mentoring for freshman students at Ferrum College.
 Students learn to conduct themselves in a mature manner, discover ways to engage themselves in the Ferrum community and beyond, and develop the skills and attitude required to be successful – both at Ferrum and in their chosen career.
 For more information, contact Tom Steele (B4B) at email@example.com or Ronda Bryant (S4S) at firstname.lastname@example.org.

 Transfer Student Resources